Regime transitions in stratified shear flows: the link between horizontal and inclined ducts: Description of the system and background

 \section{Description of the system and background}

 The SID setup, mentioned earlier and sketched in figure~\ref{fig:setup}, consists of two tanks with fluid at densities $\bar{\rho}\pm \Delta \rho/2$ (due to differences in, for example, salt concentration or temperature), joined by a duct.
 The duct has length $L$ and height $H$, and it is inclined at an angle $\theta$ with respect to the horizontal.
 The fluid is considered to have uniform and constant viscosity $\nu$.
 It is convenient to define the buoyancy velocity scale $U_g \equiv \sqrt{g' H}$, where $g'\equiv g \Delta \rho /\bar{\rho}$ with $g$ the gravitational acceleration.
-Besides the angle of the duct $\theta$, the system can be described by three non-dimensional parameters: the aspect ratio of the duct $\Gamma \equiv \tan \alpha = H/L$, the gravitational Reynolds number
+Besides the \CB{inclination} angle of the duct $\theta$, the system can be described by three non-dimensional parameters: the aspect ratio of the duct \CB{$A \equiv \cot \alpha = L/H$}, the gravitational Reynolds number

 and the Schmidt number $Sc \equiv \nu/\kappa$ with $\kappa$ the diffusivity of salt (or heat, in which case the Schmidt number is referred to as the Prandtl number).
-We consider long ducts: $\Gamma \ll 1$.
-For ducts with finite width $W$, we must introduce an additional parameter $B=W/H$.
+We consider long ducts \CB{($A \gg 1$) for which $A^{-1}\approx \alpha$.} For ducts with finite width $W$, we must introduce an additional parameter $B\equiv W/H$.

-\citet{Meyer2014} proposed an empirical condition for the transition between different regimes by defining the Grashof number as $\Gr = 2 \sin\theta \Reg^2/\Gamma$ which quantifies the ratio of the buoyancy force to the viscous force.
-They proposed the critical value $\Gr= 4\times 10^7$ for the transition between the intermittently turbulent and the turbulent regimes showing good agreement with experimental results. \citet{Lefauve2019} proposed that the transitions between different regimes for a SID setup with a given $\Gamma$-value occur at constant $\theta \Rey_g$-values. \citet{Lefauve2020} compared their proposed transitions against several experimental data sets including those of \citet{Meyer2014}.
-They remarked particularly good agreement with experiments for \emph{forced} flows (i.e. $\theta>\alpha$) when, in addition, $\Gamma \Reg \lesssim 50 $.
-However, the comparison was inconclusive for other values of $\theta$ and $\Gamma \Rey_g$.
+\citet{Meyer2014} proposed an empirical criterion for the transition between different flow regimes by defining the Grashof number as $\Gr \equiv 2A \Reg^2\sin\theta $ which quantifies the ratio of the buoyancy force to the viscous force.
+They proposed the critical value $\Gr= 4\times 10^7$ for the transition between the intermittently turbulent and the turbulent regimes showing good agreement with experimental results. \citet{Lefauve2019} proposed that the transitions between different regimes for a SID setup with a given $A$-value occur at constant $\theta \Rey_g$-values. \citet{Lefauve2020} \CB{checked the proposed transitions at constant $\theta \Rey_g$-values} against several experimental data sets including those of \citet{Meyer2014}.
+They remarked particularly good agreement with experiments for \emph{forced} flows ($\theta>\alpha$) when, in addition, $A^{-1} \Reg \lesssim 50 $.
+However, the comparison was inconclusive for other values of $\theta$ and $A^{-1} \Rey_g$.